 Social distancing means avoiding coming into contact with other people to prevent spreading coronavirus.

-Social distancing means you should:
+Current social distancing guidelines state you should:

 - avoid using public transport unless you absolutely have to